 Quality Assurance Engineer controls that the final version of the app maintains a desired level of quality.
 This member of the team reviews all specifications and technical documents and is responsible for manual and automated testing of the app, and tracking of bugs.
 QA engineers need robust knowledge of testing tools such as Robotium, Selenium, TestComplete and others, depending on the chosen development technology.

-PM is a leader of the development team, who coordinates all team members and communicates directly with the client.
+PM is a leader of the development team, who coordinates all team members and communicates directly with the clients’ startup team.
 He is responsible that the app development stays within budget, meets deadlines and the client’s requests.
 For a project manager, it is important to be a proactive leader and have great soft skills to establish transparent and effective communication within the team, with other departments and the client.
 Knowledge of Agile management methodology, which focuses on client & developer collaboration, flexible response to changes, and experience with management software such as Asana, TeamGantt and Confluence is a must for any mobile app development project manager.

 Designers create the visual style of the app, how it looks and feels.
 They draw wireframes with layouts of UI elements and graphical prototypes of the future app, and their work directly affects how easy and enjoyable the app’s user experience will be.
 Not only do UX/UI designers need to have great visual communication skills, but they also require analytical skills, which come in handy during UX research: user surveys and usability tests.
 The most popular software among these professionals are Invision Studio, Sketch, Proto.io, Webflow, Balsamiq, Axure.

-Stages of app development
+Stages of app development for startup

 The development process of any mobile app can be roughly split into four main stages.
 Each of them involves different team members and at the end of each stage, you will have some tangible result in the form of an app prototype of a final product.